The Wisconsin Newborn Screening Program has produced three interactive training webinars on collection and submission of newborn screening specimens.

 - Training at no cost to the learner or facility

-Each webinar is composed of an initial pre-test, a 20-minute training module, followed by a post-test, and includes materials that can be downloaded and printed.
-Click on any webinar image to get started!
+Both webinars are composed of an initial pre-test, a 20-minute training module, followed by a post-test, and includes materials that can be downloaded and printed.

 These webinars are co-sponsored by ASCLS-WI which is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® program.
 A total of 1.0 credit hours can be obtained by completing each webinar.
 Level of instruction: Intermediate